email2vimalraj/CucumberExtentReporter/Readme.md

 # Cucumber Extent Reporter

 <ins>__Disclaimer__</ins>:
-This repository is no more maintained since Extent report latest versions targetting more commercial.
-I'll be publishing my own report plugin for all the test frameworks soon and will be published here.
+This repository is no more maintained.
+I'll be publishing my own report plugin for all the test frameworks soon and will be updated here.

 This tool helps you to generate the custom cucumber-jvm report using ExtentReports plugin.